 Contractors have more control over their work assignments than temporary workers.
-Contractors typically run their own business and due to their specialisms, contractors can generally ask for higher pay rates.
+Contractors typically run their own business and due to their specialisms, generally ask for higher pay rates.
 Just like temporary workers, contractors can also find work through recruitment agencies.

-Hive360 offers alternative payroll solutions for temporary workers that is safe and cost-effective for recruitment agencies.
-We strive to help recruitment agencies attract and retain the best talent with exceptional employee benefits & vital welfare support.
+Hive360 offers comprehensive and trusted payroll solutions for temporary workers that are fully compliant and cost-effective for recruitment agencies.
+We strive to raise the standard and quality of recruitment agency payroll, allowing companies to attract and retain the best talent with exceptional employee benefits & vital welfare support.